Lake Chad: Prehistory and history

 Trade and improved agricultural techniques enabled more sophisticated societies.
 Around 900 AD, the Kanem people who spoke the Kanuri language unified numerous nomadic tribes and established the Kanem Empire in the northeast of Lake Chad.
 At the beginning of the founding of the country, the Kanem people continued to live a nomadic life until the 11th century, when they were Islamized and settled in Njimi.
 Through trans-Saharan trade, the power of the Kanem Empire reached its peak in the 13th century, but as the empire declined in the 14th century, its southwestern vassal state of Bornu began to rise, causing the power center of the empire to shift to Bornu around 1400.
-In the second half of the 16th century, the Bornu Empire began importing firearms from North Africa, consolidating its military hegemony.
+In 1574, the Ottoman Empire had invaded Fezzan and the Oasis, and even reached into Lake Chad.
+This was the deepest Ottoman incursion into the interior of Africa before the nineteenth century.
+The Ottoman Empire extended its influence on the central region of the Sahel during the reign of Murad III.
+Lake Chad became a part of the Ottoman sphere of influence, and in the second half of the 16th century, the Bornu Empire began importing firearms from the Ottoman Empire, consolidating its military hegemony.
 The Bornu Empire declined in the 18th century, and later lost its western region to the Sokoto Caliphate during the early 19th century.
 It was later colonised by European powers in the 20th century.

 Following the growing interest in Africa among European academic and business communities, the Lake Chad area was extensively described by Europeans in the 19th century.
 Three scientific expeditions were conducted between 1898 and 1909.
 During the Berlin Conference in 1884–1885, Africa was divided between the European colonial powers.
 By the second decade of the 20th century, Lake Chad had been colonized and occupied by Britain, France, and Germany, defining boundaries that are largely intact with the present post-colonial states.
 At the beginning of independence, the countries surrounding Lake Chad not only had a poor economic foundation, but also had more complex ethnic, religious, and political conflicts.
 Nigeria and Niger, which had just gained independence, experienced continuous coups, while Chad also experienced ongoing civil war.
 The inability of countries along the lake to consider the protection of Lake Chad has led to a series of environmental problems.